artdgn/jobs-ranker/README.md

 ## Machine Learning:
 - Relevance learning: TFIDF features, salary guess model output, keywords score -> Simple RF model.
-- Deduplication: TFIDF features (differently tuned) -> Cosine similarty -> Cooccurrence propagation -> Hand-tuned threshold (may not be ideal for your dataset).
+- Deduplication: TFIDF features (for uncommon n-grams) -> Cosine similarty -> Hand-tuned threshold (may not be ideal for your dataset).
 - Salary guess (used as a feature): TFIDF + user keywords score -> RF.

 # Installation: